CryptoFish/twitchtools/README.md

 - [Snip](https://github.com/dlrudie/Snip/releases) Allows you to grab songinformation from Spotify, Itunes, VLC, and many more

 ## Misc/Other
 - [ReStream](https://restream.io/) Website that allows you to stream to multiple platforms simultanuosly.
-(But be careful if you're an affiliate)
+(But be careful if you're an affiliate see https://www.reddit.com/r/Twitch/comments/6ov7h7/list_with_tools_for_streamers/dkkhw8w/)
 - [Strawpoll](http://www.strawpoll.me/) Website for polls